Lupus: Genetics

+Drug-induced SLE

+Drug-induced lupus erythematosus is a (generally) reversible condition that usually occurs in people being treated for a long-term illness.
+Drug-induced lupus mimics SLE.
+However, symptoms of drug-induced lupus generally disappear once the medication that triggered the episode is stopped.
+While there are no established criteria for diagnosing drug-induced SLE, most authors have agreed on the following definition: the afflicted patient had a sufficient and continuing exposure to the drug, at least one symptom compatible with SLE, no history suggestive of SLE before starting the drug, and resolution of symptoms within weeks or months after stopping intake of the drug.
+The VigiBase drug safety data repositor diagnosed 12,166 cases of drug-induced SLE recorded between 1968 and 2017.
+Among the 118 agents causing SLE, five main classes were most often associated with drug-induced SLE.
+These drugs were antiarrhythmic agents such as procainamide or quinidine; antihypertensive agents such as hydralazine, captopril, or acebutolol; antimicrobial agents such as minocycline, isoniazid, carbamazepine, or phenytoin; and agents that inhibit the inflammation-inducing actions of interferon or tumor necrosis factor.

 Non-systemic forms of lupus

 Discoid (cutaneous) lupus is limited to skin symptoms and is diagnosed by biopsy of rash on the face, neck, scalp or arms.
 Approximately 5% of people with DLE progress to SLE.

 Pathophysiology

 SLE is triggered by environmental factors that are unknown.
 In SLE, the body's immune system produces antibodies against self-protein, particularly against proteins in the cell nucleus.
 These antibody attacks are the immediate cause of SLE.

 SLE is a chronic inflammatory disease believed to be a type III hypersensitivity response with potential type II involvement.
 Reticulate and stellate acral pigmentation should be considered a possible manifestation of SLE and high titers of anti-cardiolipin antibodies, or a consequence of therapy.

 People with SLE have intense polyclonal B-cell activation, with a population shift towards immature B cells.
 Memory B cells with increased CD27+/IgD—are less susceptible to immunosuppression.
 CD27-/IgD- memory B cells are associated with increased disease activity and renal lupus.
 T cells, which regulate B-cell responses and infiltrate target tissues, have defects in signaling, adhesion, co-stimulation, gene transcription, and alternative splicing.
 The cytokines B-lymphocyte stimulator (BLyS), also known as B-cell activating factor (BAFF), interleukin 6, interleukin 17, interleukin 18, type I interferons, and tumor necrosis factor α (TNFα) are involved in the inflammatory process and are potential therapeutic targets.

 SLE is associated with low C3 levels in the complement system.